wl4g/dopaas-umc-agent-go/README.md

 - The grafana interface design is very good, and it also provides a more flexible Dashboard configuration, but there are still some problems if it is directly used in the enterprise production environment, such as: no support for multi-tenancy (the author is currently responsible
   Some Internet of Things paas/saas cloud platform, multi-tenant is a must, it seems that there is no better HA solution;

-- The Prom ecosystem has a relatively wide coverage and a variety of xx_exporter plugins, but there are still some problems in large-scale deployment.
+- The Prometheus ecosystem has a relatively wide coverage and a variety of xx_exporter plugins, but there are still some problems in large-scale deployment.
 The most prominent problem is
   Prom does not have a mature distributed cluster solution (only federated clusters, deploying multiple Prom instances, manually configuring partition control targets), and there is a bottleneck in natural stand-alone performance.
   When a Prom instance hangs, you can only manually re-segment the cluster, and the data between the Prom instances cannot be shared (of course, you can use a third-party plug-in to wrap a layer.
   Such as: Thanos, but this architecture is too complicated, production environment failure is difficult to check), then the pull model is not working well on compatible multi-data sources, such as we have